-- Mean The software product is properly licensed.
-The number of purchased licenses equals the number of installations. - Mean The software product is over licensed.
-There are more purchased licenses than installations. - The software product is under licensed.
+- Mesoftware product is properly licensed.
+The number of purchased licenses equals the number of installations. - The software product is over licensed.
+There are more purchased licenses than installations. - 8 The software product is under licensed.
 There are fewer purchased licenses than installations.